5 Career Suggestions For Persons Unemployed and Over 50

 You may have a family recipe for a chocolate cake, jelly cake, or apple pie that’s worth a mint.
 Why not become a baker?
 You can sell slices of the baked goods at the local community marketplace.
 In addition to securing orders for cakes and pies there.
 Who knows – you might end up supplying desserts to some catering companies.

 It’s a proven fact that during economic downturns, people tend to eat more.
 Incidentally, the ingredients for Aunt Sally’s baked goods should remain a family secret.

 You’ve probably heard the mumbling and sighing among your pals lately.
 Due to the unappealing, unflattering, and unreasonably priced clothing offered to them.

 Once upon a time, you designed and sewed your clothing.
 Why not launch a clothing line for mature women?

 You can showcase the apparel at local venues.
 Perhaps a well-known clothing brand may contact you and make an incredible offer.

 5) Reboot Your Art Career

-As you take steps towards a new career gird yourself with faith, determination, and courage.
+As you take steps towards finding new employment or a new career, continue to boost yourself with faith, determination, and courage.